jareware/docker-volume-backup/README.md

 * https://rotate-backups.readthedocs.io/en/latest/
 * https://github.com/xolox/python-rotate-backups

-If you like to trigger `rotate-backups` on a remote host, first, install `rotate-backups` on the remote host (i.e., by means of `sudo pip install rotate-backups`).
-Second, follow the instructions for [backing up to remote host by means of SCP](#backing-up-to-remote-host-by-means-of-scp).
-Second, activate `rotate-backups` by setting the environmental variable `ROTATE_BACKUPS: true`.
+If you like to trigger `rotate-backups` on a remote host, install `rotate-backups` on the remote host (i.e., by means of `sudo pip install rotate-backups`).
+Then, follow the instructions for [backing up to remote host by means of SCP](#backing-up-to-remote-host-by-means-of-scp).
+Finally, activate `rotate-backups` by setting the environmental variable `ROTATE_BACKUPS: true`.
 The default configuration preserves zero hourly, seven daily, four weekly, twelve monthly and unlimited yearly backups.
 You can also customize your `rotate-backups` configuration by setting the respective environmental variables:

 ```yml
 environment: